top of page

 1. Vacuum Foam Drying (VFD)

-Highly specialized for preserving sensitive biomolecules (like vaccines or proteins), VFD turns liquid samples into a stable foam.
+Vacuum Foam Drying is highly specialized for preserving sensitive biomolecules, such as vaccines or proteins.
+VFD turns liquid samples into a stable foam.

-* The Physics: The liquid is subjected to a vacuum above its freezing point, causing it to "boil" and expand into a mechanically stable foam.
-This increases the surface area drastically.
+• The Physics: The liquid is subjected to a vacuum above its freezing point.
+This causes it to "boil" and expand into a mechanically stable foam.
+This process drastically increases the surface area.

-* Scientific Advantage: It avoids the "freezing stress" of lyophilization, which can often damage delicate protein structures or live viruses.
-It creates an amorphous glassy matrix that stabilizes molecules better than the crystalline structures formed during freezing.
+• Scientific Advantage: VFD avoids the "freezing stress" associated with lyophilization.
+This stress can damage delicate protein structures or live viruses.
+Instead, it creates an amorphous glassy matrix that stabilizes molecules better than the crystalline structures formed during freezing.

 2. Spray Freeze-Drying (SFD)

-This hybrid technique merges the benefits of spray drying and lyophilization.
+Spray Freeze-Drying is a hybrid technique that merges the benefits of spray drying and lyophilization.

-* The Physics: A liquid formulation is atomized into a cryogenic medium (like liquid nitrogen), instantly creating frozen micro-droplets.
+• The Physics: A liquid formulation is atomized into a cryogenic medium, such as liquid nitrogen.
+This process instantly creates frozen micro-droplets.
 These droplets are then transferred to a vacuum chamber for sublimation.

-* Scientific Advantage: It produces highly uniform, porous, and spherical particles with a very high surface-to-volume ratio.
-This is critical for pharmaceuticals that require high bioavailability or specific inhalation properties.
+• Scientific Advantage: SFD produces highly uniform, porous, and spherical particles with a very high surface-to-volume ratio.
+This characteristic is critical for pharmaceuticals that require high bioavailability or specific inhalation properties.

 3. Electrohydrodynamic (EHD) Drying

-An emerging non-thermal technology that uses high-voltage electricity rather than heat or vacuum.
+Electrohydrodynamic Drying is an emerging non-thermal technology that uses high-voltage electricity instead of heat or vacuum.

-The Physics: A high-voltage electric field (AC or DC) creates a "corona wind" (or ionic wind).
+• The Physics: A high-voltage electric field, either AC or DC, creates a "corona wind" or ionic wind.
 These ions collide with neutral air molecules, creating a directed flow that disrupts the saturated boundary layer of air around the product.

-Scientific Advantage: It is a "cold" drying process that uses significantly less energy than traditional methods.
+• Scientific Advantage: EHD drying is a "cold" drying process that uses significantly less energy than traditional methods.
 Because there is no heat involved, the color, flavor, and nutritional profiles remain nearly identical to the fresh state.

 bottom of page